-- 10. Capacity, in this context, relates to the ability of an individual to understand, retain and evaluate information to make a decision regarding their health needs and treatment options, and to communicate this. - 11.
-You must not assume that a patient lacks capacity solely because of their age, disability, appearance, behaviour, medical condition, beliefs, or because they make a decision which you disagree with.
+- 10. Capacity, in this context, relates to the ability of an individual to understand, retain and evaluate information and to make and communicate a decision regarding their health needs and treatment options. - 11.
+You must not assume that a patient lacks capacity solely because of their age, disability, appearance, behaviour, medical condition, beliefs, or because they make a decision with which you disagree.
 The starting point should always be a presumption of capacity. - 12.
 The law recognises that some patients because of illness, mental capacity or age are not competent to give consent for a particular examination or treatment.
 This is because they may not be able to absorb or weigh up the information and make an informed decision. - 13.
 When an adult lacks mental capacity, decisions about their treatment must be taken in their best interests and in accordance with relevant legislation.
-Further details on the relevant legislation are provided in the GOsC guidance document Obtaining Consent.
+Further details on the relevant legislation are provided in the GOsC guidance documents Obtaining Consent.